035966-L3/Sleeping-Cup-Testcases/README.md

 ## Why can't I find the data of problem X?

-We only store the data of the problems from our contests.
+We only store the data of the problems from our official contests.
 Subjective and objective problems are ignored because there is really nothing to store.

-## What's the usage of `gen.cpp`?

-You can use `gen.cpp` to generate data.
-The input of generators are given in the `gen_input.txt` file.
-If you have any problems on the usage of `gen.cpp`, you can contact us.
-Note that some testcases (especially the first ones) are handmade.
-A `README.md` file (instead of `gen.cpp`) will be provided if the data requires manual modification.
+## How to use generators?

+The names of generators will include the substring `gen`.
+You just need to compile these programs and run using the input given in the corresponding text file.
+Here are some examples:

+- `gen.cpp` <- `gen_input.txt`
+- `gen_default.cpp` <- `gen_input_default.txt`
+- `gen_14.cpp` <- (this usually requires no input)

+You can also contact us for any questions on the use of generators.
+However, you should check the `README.md` file and read it (if you found it) first.

+Note that some testcases (especially the first ones as samples) are handmade.